 Understanding texts in Auslan: Responding to texts (AU1-UND-01)

-The teacher prints a copy of the pictures to assist with the Lesson Practice.
-Refer to Lesson Plan for English to Auslan sentences.
-Write on a sheet if required. -- ---
+Preparation prior to lesson The teacher prints a copy of the pictures to

+assist with the Lesson Practice.

+Refer to Lesson Plan for English to Auslan

+sentences.
+Write on a sheet if required